 Credit: Handout

-But having learned to take a long view on politics, I can say that the picture is not as dire as it might seem.
+But having learned to take a long view on politics, I can say the picture is not as dire as it might seem.
 There are strong reasons for Democrats to remain optimistic.
 In the Thanksgiving season, I hope this will inject some positivity into your celebrations.

 For starters, Trump is not going to remake America in his image.
 He might disregard the basics of democracy and want to undo them, but he has never succeeded at any big goal beyond getting support for himself.
 His business career has been a long series of failures and bankruptcies.
 Reality TV producers had to work hard to invent a fake image of a man capable of achieving big goals in business.

 Yes, Trump can make a mess of the government.
-But he has never shown the tactical abilities, clever thinking, or institutional knowledge to achieve anything permanent on a wide scale.
-He is a natural salesman selling an image of himself, not a leader with the knowhow to undo structures of democracy.
+But he has never shown the tactical abilities, clever thinking or institutional knowledge to achieve anything permanent on a wide scale.
+He is a natural salesman selling an image of himself, not a leader with the know-how to undo structures of democracy.

 His judicial appointments might have a lasting effect, as do the appointments of any president.
 Reversing that damage might take many years — but even that can be done.
 The courts’ decisions don’t need to be seen as a death knell.

 He’s also physically and mentally diminished.
 Though he spent years slamming President Joe Biden as “Sleepy Joe,” Trump himself has long been disconnected from reality.
 This is a man who spontaneously complained about sharks at a rally and repeatedly referred to Hannibal Lecter as a real person.
-He launched into nonsensical descriptions, insisting that California has a faucet the size of a building that dumps water “aimlessly into the Pacific.”
+He launched into nonsensical descriptions, insisting California has a faucet the size of a building that dumps water “aimlessly into the Pacific.”
 His references to Arnold Palmer’s genitalia triggered a rebuke from the late golfer’s daughter.

-He will surely be disconnected from most of whatever goes on in he White House.
+He will surely be disconnected from most of whatever goes on in the White House.
 And as anyone in business knows, when the CEO is disengaged, everything goes downhill.
 Goals and plans fall apart.

 Next, Trump will be a lame duck.
 This is basically always the case in the second half of a second term.
 But in his case, since his only focus is on himself and there’s very little left for anyone to offer him, he’s likely to be a lame duck right away.
 Republicans will finally start thinking about life after Trump and hedge accordingly, unwilling to risk the unpopularity he brought the party last time — a level so extreme that his party was clobbered in the 2018, 2020 and 2022 elections.